Teaching lab practicals

 Course description

-This three day course is intended for people who want to improve their lab teaching skills and elements of their practical class.
+This three day course is intended for people who want to improve the design, assessment, and teaching of their lab parcticals and elements of their practical class.
+The focus is not only on teaching, but on the different elements that make a lab practical more engaging, aligned, and successful.

 Content